ibm-cloud-docs/quantum-computing/example-estimator.md

 * The **circuits** you want to investigate.
 * The **service** to use.
 * The **observables** (Hamiltonians) to be evaluated.
 * Optional: **options**, such as the backend to run on.
 If a backend is not specified, the least busy backend is used.
-To learn about choosing a backend, see [Choose a backend](/docs/quantum-computing?topic=quantum-computing-choose-backend).
+To learn about choosing a backend, see [Choose a system or simulator](/docs/quantum-computing?topic=quantum-computing-choose-backend).
 * Optional: The instruction to **skip_transpilation**.

 Example: